ccerv1/blog/essays/crypto_skeptic.md

-{
-  "title": "Skeptical of Crypto?
-Here Are 4 Projects to Broaden Your Perspective", "date": "10/07/2021"
+### Skeptical of Crypto?
+Here Are 4 Projects to Broaden Your Perspective

-}
----
+*October 7, 2021*

-These projects all rely on crypto protocols to solve real world problems in clever ways.
+> These projects all rely on crypto protocols to solve real world problems in clever ways.

 Brave
 =====